 Bill Patterson is an executive vice president and general manager of CRM applications at Salesforce.
 An experienced technology leader and customer advocate, he drives the future of Service Cloud, Sales Cloud, and Salesforce Essentials.

 Field service hasn’t been immune to the COVID-19 pandemic.
 Many on-site service jobs were canceled or deferred for months due to safety mandates, travel restrictions, and customer concerns.
-As a result, some field service organizations have had to halt operations and reduce resources.
+As a result, some field service organisations have had to halt operations and reduce resources.

 However, people continued to need support in their homes and businesses — reinforcing that field service remains mission critical.
 Many jobs, like repairing a washing machine for a family with six children, installing a standby generator for a senior citizen who lives in a hurricane-prone area, or maintaining an ultrasound machine for a hospital in a major city, need to be done by a field service technician in person.
 And according to Salesforce Snapshot Research, 70% of customers [best to view dashboard on desktop] prefer on-site service over video.

 Both mobile worker and customer safety has always been top of mind in field service.
 Today, as field service appointments increase, the need for safe, fast, and complete service delivery — the first time — becomes even more important.
-Along with best practices, a flexible field service management solution helps your organization to adapt and innovate to be resilient in today’s world.
+Along with best practices, a flexible field service management solution helps your organisation to adapt and innovate to be resilient in today’s world.
 You become more proactive, agile, and efficient in your approach to field service delivery — all while providing mission-critical service, ensuring customer satisfaction, and driving revenue.

 Communication helps build trust and customer engagement.
-Field service management facilitates communication by empowering customers to self-serve with chatbots and customer portals and enabling organizations to provide updates on technician arrival time with automated alerts and messaging.
+Field service management facilitates communication by empowering customers to self-serve with chatbots and customer portals and enabling organisations to provide updates on technician arrival time with automated alerts and messaging.
 Use this functionality to instruct customers on what they need to do to prepare for a safe service visit, including cleaning the workspace, wearing a mask, and social distancing.

 According to the State of Service report, 45% of mobile workers waste significant time because of inaccurate or outdated information.
 Make sure they have a complete view of the customer and job information, as well as knowledge articles, on their connected mobile device before they arrive for a service visit.
 Having all data easily accessible in one place and being able to collaborate with other experts while in the field helps to boost efficiency and improve first-time fix resolution.
-This increases overall customer satisfaction and positions your organization for new business opportunities.
+This increases overall customer satisfaction and positions your organisation for new business opportunities.